irods/irods/manual.rst

 ==========   =======    =====================================================
 Date         Version    Description
 ==========   =======    =====================================================
+2012-06-01   3.0b2      Second Beta Release.
+                          This is the second release from RENCI.
+It includes four packages: DEB and RPM of iCAT and Resource.
+                          Also includes more documentation.
 2012-03-01   3.0b1      Initial Beta Release.
                           This is the first release from RENCI, based on the iRODS 3.0 community codebase.